karabonn/tentcity/README.md

 # Chapter 3: #RushTentCity
 Like any tent city, there is a rigorus interview process through an organization that has a webiste with such poor UX I can't even bear to attempt to navigate through it any more I have no more info here sorry

+# Chapter 3.5 the entire town is relegious (?)
+Allegedlly God's square mile

 # Chapter 4: Notes from the Peanut Gallery